1949–50 Port Vale F.C. season: Third Division South

-The pre-season saw the arrival of experienced full-back Lol Hamlett from Bolton Wanderers, and young keeper Ray King from Leyton Orient (brother of George).
-On his arrival King stated that The Old Recreation Ground was like 'some shanty town out west' and compared the dressing room to 'a dungeon', despite which somehow he 'felt completely at home'.
+The pre-season saw the arrival of experienced full-back Lol Hamlett from Bolton Wanderers, young keeper Ray King from Leyton Orient (brother of George).
+On his arrival King stated that Old Recreation Ground was like 'some shanty town out west' and compared the dressing room to 'a dungeon', despite which somehow he 'felt completely at home'.
 The playing staff now stood at 59 amateurs and 27 full-time professionals.

 The season opened with a 1–0 win over Bristol Rovers, which was followed by a 1–0 reverse to Southend United at Roots Hall three days later.
 This loss was thanks to an own goal from Garth Butler, who put the ball into his own net despite being some distance from any Southend players.
-A seven match unbeaten run followed, built upon a defence that leaked just five goals, King and Hamlett settling in well.
-Bad news off the field returned however, when Stoke-on-Trent City Council rejected the club's application to move two stands from The Old Rec to the new stadium.
+A seven-match unbeaten run followed, built upon a defence that leaked just five goals, King and Hamlett settling in well.
+A 2–0 victory at Watford on 10 September took the club to within a point of second-place, though George King was concussed in a collision and spent five days recovering in hospital.
+Three straight wins at the start of October, including at third-placed Norwich City, where Alan Martin fractured his collarbone, put the club in a strong position.
+Bad news off the field returned, however, when Stoke-on-Trent City Council rejected the club's application to move two stands from the Old Recreation Ground to the new stadium.
 As a result, the club set up a 100,000 Shilling Fund to build the two stands from scratch.

 On the pitch results began to turn against the "Valiants", and so striker Cliff Pinchbeck was signed from Brighton & Hove Albion for a £3,500 fee.
 Pinchbeck marked his debut with a hat-trick over Millwall, receiving a standing ovation from his new fans.
 More off-field stadium troubles came when the Regional Officer of the Minister of Works refused a licence for the stadium on unspecified grounds.
 Club officials were forced to travel to London to discuss the matter with the minister, eventually convincing him to change his mind.
 The home match with Newport County on 15 October was notable as the first Vale match to offer a matchday programme.
+On 17 December, Vale lost 2–1 at Bristol Rovers, though went the next five games unbeaten.
+This included a 3–1 Boxing Day win over Northampton Town in which the team displayed "pace, method, excitement, tension and well-taken goals".